callysthenes/cctv/README.md

 - 🌙 **Night Mode**: Low-light mode with black & white conversion, high exposure, and high gain
 - 🎬 **MJPEG Support**: Efficient MJPEG codec for better compatibility
 - 📁 **Flexible Output**: Save frames to custom directories
+- 🌐 **Web Interface**: Stream camera live to browser with real-time controls
+- 📱 **Remote Access**: Control camera from any device on your network

 ## Requirements